iamdanielv/utils/README.md

 - Connect, test, add, edit, clone, and remove hosts
 - Generate new SSH keys and copy them to servers
 - Backup, import, and export host configurations
+- Bypass menus for quick connection with the `-c` flag

 ## 🤝 Contributing